Hurricane Hattie: Aftermath

 About 200 British soldiers arrived from Jamaica to quell looting and maintain order.
 At least 20 people were arrested in the day after Hattie struck.
 The British government sent flights of aid to the territory containing food, clothing, and medical supplies.
 The House of Commons quickly passed a bill to provide £10,000 in aid.
 The Save the Children fund sent £1,000 to British Honduras, and the Mexican government sent three flights with food and medicine to the territory.
 Two American destroyers arrived in the country by November 2, reporting the need for assistance.
 The USS Antietam remained at port for weeks after the storm with six medical officers and six Marine helicopters.
 Four other ships sailed to the territory to provide 458,000 lb of food.
 The United States government allocated about $300,000 in assistance through the International Development Association.
 The Canadian government provided C$75,000 worth of aid, including food, blankets, and medical supplies.

 In 1962, Jimmy Cliff released his breakthrough single, "Hurricane Hattie".
 By Hattie's one year anniversary, private and public workers repaired and rebuilt buildings affected by the storm.
 New hotels were constructed, and many stores were reopened.
 Prime Minister George Cadle Price successfully appealed for assistance from the British government, which ultimately provided £20 million in loans.
 In the days after the storm, the government announced plans to relocate the capital of British Honduras farther inland on higher ground.
 Work on the new capital, Belmopan, was completed in 1970.
 On the 44th anniversary of the hurricane in 2005, the government of Belize unveiled a monument in Belize City to recognize the victims of the hurricane.

-Due to the destruction and loss of life attributed to the hurricane, the name Hattie was retired by the World Meteorological Organization and will never again be used for an Atlantic hurricane; the name was replaced by Holly in 1965.
+Due to the destruction and loss of life attributed to the hurricane, the name Hattie was retired by the World Meteorological Organization (WMO) following the season, and will never again be used for an Atlantic hurricane.
+The name was replaced with Holly for the 1965 season.